Inedo/inedo-docs/Content/proget/api/security/tasks/create.md

 ## HTTP Response Specification

-A `SecurityTask` object will be returned on a successful `200` response.
+A `SecurityTask` object will be returned on a successful `200` response and indicates the task has been created.
 A `403` response indicates a [missing, unknown, or unauthorized API Key](/docs/proget/api/security#authentication).